Dinghy racing: Organization of competitive dinghy sailing

-Race Course
+Racecourse

-Dinghys often race around a windward-leeward race course.
+Dinghies often race around a windward-leeward racecourse.
 There is a start/finish "line", set up perpendicular to the wind, marked by a committee boat at one end, and a buoy on the other.
 After the starting signal, competitors are allowed to cross the line and begin to race to the next mark.
 The next mark is called the windward mark.
 The windward mark is placed directly upwind from the start/finish line.
-Competitors must round the mark going counter-clockwise, leaving the mark on the port side of the boat.
+Competitors must round the mark going counterclockwise, leaving the mark on the port side of the boat.
 After rounding the windward mark, the fleet now heads towards the leeward mark.
 The leeward mark is positioned directly downwind from the windward mark, below the start/finish line.
-Sailors also round this mark counter-clockwise.
+Sailors also round this mark counterclockwise.
 After rounding, competitors head upwind to cross the finish line.
 The course may require more than one lap around the marks.

 Not all courses are windward-leeward.
 Variations include triangles, offset marks, gates, and rectangles.
 Sometimes the finish is to leeward instead of to windward.

 Bermuda Fitted Dinghy racing

 In Bermuda, the Bermuda rig, now almost universal on small sailing vessels, can still be seen in its purest form in the Bermuda Fitted Dinghy, used for a series of races contested each year by the colony's yacht clubs.
-The first race of this type was held in 1880, as a way of reducing the costs then experienced racing larger Bermudian sloops, with their similarly-larger professional crews.
+The first race of this type was held in 1880, as a way of reducing the costs then experienced racing larger Bermudian sloops, with their similarly larger professional crews.
 BFD racing was restricted to amateurs, although each dinghy carries a crew of six.

 Single-handed or more than one crew

 Most racing dinghies can be classified as being either single-handed (one person only) such as the Laser, RS Vareo or double-handed, such as the 470, 505, Heron, Tasar, Flying Junior, International Fireball or the International Fourteen.
 A few classes of dinghy carry more than two crew whilst racing, typically heavier dayboat types, but also a couple of high-performance, Australian-origin skiff-type dinghies.
-Some classes allow children to sail double-handed until a particular age and then require them to compete single-handed.
+Some classes allow children to sail double handed until a particular age and then require them to compete single-handed.
 Some double-handed boats are ideal for an adult and child like the Heron, while some such as the Tasar have weight restrictions which ensure they are sailed competitively by two adults or near-adults.
 Weight equalisation is also used on certain high-performance classes to ensure that comparative levels of performance are attained.